xzachx/xzachx.github.io/index.md

 ---

 ## Cleaning Road Race Data
-Cleaned and formatted historical race results data scraped from the Cherry Blosson Ten Mile Road Race website.
+Cleaned and formatted historical race results data in the form of text files scraped from the Cherry Blosson Ten Mile Road Race website.

 #### Tools Used: R, Data Cleaning